vixypoo/vixypoo/README.md

 <summary> more info (click on it to extend!) </summary>
 ⊹₊˚‧︵‿₊⊱·✶·⊰₊‿︵‧˚₊⊹

-♡ please int! i unfortunately am a really shy person so i'll most likely not int if i don't know you well enough. however i'm always down to int! i may just be a bit awkward though
+♡ please int! i unfortunately am a really shy person so i'll most likely not int if i don't know you well enough. however i'm always down to int! i may just be a bit awkward at first or with large groups^^

 ♡ i'm sometimes offt, afk, making skins or gaming so w2i if you need anything!